UniKnow/AgileDev/tutorials/ddd/src/site/markdown/core/faq.md

 CQRS means "Command Query Responsibility Segregation" and like the name states the responsibility between commands (write requests) and queries (read requests) is segregated; e.g the write and read requests are handled by different objects.
 We can further split up the data storage, having separate write/read stores.
 Though separating read/write stores is often discussed in relation with CQRS, this is not CQRS itself.
 CQRS is just the first split of commands and queries.

+## Should I use push or pull when publishing events?

+Push has the advantage that events can be published as they happen.
+Pull has the advantage that read sides can be more active and independent.